Unip0rn/dwl-springer-covid2020/README.md

 # Usage
 open dwl.sh and check for DEST to be ok with you or adjust it.
 Then run like the following: ```sh dwl.sh``` Done.
+You should expect about 9GB to be downloaded.
+Make sure there is enough free space on disc.

 # License
 This code is under AGPL, because why not?
 And people agreed it would be a good idea: https://toot.kif.rocks/@uniporn/104066484933751796